TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

   (interactive)
   ;; Disable auto save to avoid repeated file write.
   (setq org-archive-subtree-save-file-p nil)
-  ;; unwind-protext is like try/finally
+  ;; unwind-protect is like try/finally
   (unwind-protect
     ;; process the entry in reverse to avoid changes in positioning (mapc (lambda(entry)